AmericanPresidentJimmyCarter/simple-flux-lora-training/README.md

 You can also finetune on larger datasets!
 SimpleTuner supports whatever size dataset you might have, into the millions of images.

 For finetuning flux-dev, you have the choice between between the 512x512 or 1024x1024.
 I prefer to finetune in 1024x1024 because it can preserve more details of the images.
 To keep it simple, **this guide is for finetuning in 1024x1024**.
 Please make sure all your images are at least one megapixel in size.
+I prefer to manually crop my images to square before training so that I know they are cropped correctly (by default, Simple Tuner will centre crop them).

 Earlier on in the guide you made a dataset folder with `mkdir dataset`.
 Open this folder in your file browser (Windows users: `start .` to open the location of the `simple-flux-lora-training` folder).
 Inside this folder, you will want to add your images in the following way: